sneakerhax/C2PE/Command_and_Control/basic_cradle_ex/README.md

 Command added successfully
 ```

-Add command to be executed by an agent
+Add command to be executed by an agent/s

 ```
 ./cli.go list-commands